jl3419-ljy/FPGA-Consultancy/Super_Resolution_Hardware_IPs/README.md

 <font size = 4>

-Given the result of profiling, the convolutional layers of ESPCN are taking the most of time.
-Therefore, I use Vivado 2022.2 to re-design the convolutional layer on hardware to accelerate the application.
+Given the result of profiling, convolutional layers of ESPCN take the most of time.
+Therefore, I use Vivado 2022.2 to re-design the convolutional layer of ESPCN on hardware to accelerate the application.

 </font>